Cloudneeti/docs_cloudneeti/saas/configuration.md

  * Read directory data  <br />

 3.3.2.
 Select the following delegated permissions <br />
-* Read all groups
-* Read hidden memberships
 * Access the directory as the signed-in user
 * Read hidden memberships
-* Sign in and read user profile
-* Read all users' basic profiles
-* Read all users' full profiles
 * Read Directory data

 3.4 Select the **Microsoft Graph** API  <br />
  3.4.1.
 Select the following application permissions <br />
 * 	Read all usage reports
+* 	Read all identity risky user information
 * 	Read all hidden memberships
+* 	Read directory data
 *   Read all groups
-* 	Read directory data
 *   Read all users' full profiles
 *   Read all identity risk event information
-* 	Read files in all site collections

 3.4.2.
 Select the following delegated permissions <br />
-* 	Read user and shared contacts
-* 	Sign in and read user profile
-* 	Read all users' basic profiles
-* 	Access directory as the signed in user
-* 	Read user contacts
-* 	Read user files
+* 	Read user devices
-* 	Sign users in
-* 	Access user's data anytime
-* 	View users' email address
-* 	View users' basic profile
-* 	Read identity risk event information
-* 	Read all usage reports
-* 	Read all users' full profiles
-* 	Read all groups
-* 	Read directory data

-3.5 Select the **Windows Azure Service Management** API  <br />
- 3.5.1.
-Application permissions are not needed  <br />

-3.5.2.
-Select the following delegated permissions <br />
-* 	Access Azure Service Management as organization user

-3.6 Select the **Windows Azure Service Management** API  <br />
- 3.6.1.
-Application permissions are not needed  <br />

-3.6.2.
-Select the following delegated permissions <br />
-* 		Have full access to the Azure Key Vault service

 **Step-4** : Grant Permissions to enable the configurations
 * Click on Grant Permissions to enable the configurations